 Image credit: The Tokyo Organizing Committee of the Olympic and Paralympic Games

 IoT usage is reaching a new record this year, as the need for virtual, immersive experiences hits an all-time high.
-The Olympic Broadcasting Services (OBS), the organization responsible for providing Olympic content to all broadcasters, is expanding virtual reality technology used in the 2016 and 2018 Olympic Games and using Intel® True VR technology at Tokyo 2020.
+The Olympic Broadcasting Services (OBS), the organization responsible for providing Olympic content to all broadcasters, is expanding virtual reality technology used in previous Olympic events by using Intel® True VR technology at Tokyo 2020.

 Image credit: Intel® True VR

-That’s not the only place next-gen audio technology will be deployed.
-The tech team at Tokyo used artificial intelligence to develop and compose the official “beat” for the 2020 Olympic Games.
+That’s not the only place next-gen technology will be deployed.
+The tech team at Tokyo 2020 used artificial intelligence to develop and compose the official “beat” for the Olympic Games Tokyo 2020.
 The official beat is the melodic rhythm that accompanies the athletes when they appear at the venues and is designed to encourage fan interaction.

-- Learn more about Tokyo 2020 Audio Technology.
+- Learn more about use of Intel technology platforms at Tokyo 2020.

-- Watch the Intel video on how AI will be used in the 2020 Olympic Games.
+- Watch the Intel video on how AI will be used in the Olympic Games Tokyo 2020.

 - Find out more about Intel 5G technology being used in Tokyo and how the Intel® True VR platform creates immersive sports experiences.